What is Self-Compassion?

 Some people indulge themselves with a treat every time they feel

-To define self-compassion, we first need to define the word compassion.
-The roots of this word are com (meaning "with") and passion (meaning "suffering").
-Compassion means "to suffer with."
+To define self-compassion, we first need to define the word

 Self-Compassion and Self-Discipline

-Self-compassion is not about trying to cover up, deny or avoid our own suffering.
+Self-compassion is not about trying to cover up, deny or avoid our suffering.
 Problems don't get solved by pretending they don't exist.
 We can't fix our relationships by getting a manicure.
 What do manicures have to do with relationships?

 Fixing a relationship, or any other problem, requires that we first admit there is a problem.
-This initial stage of acceptance comes with some pretty painful feelings.
+This initial stage of acceptance comes with painful feelings.
 It takes courage to face these feelings instead of trying to escape from them.

 Then we have to figure out solutions.
-This may require us to learn new skills, seek professional help, and do a lot of hard work.
+This may require us to learn new skills, seek for help, and do a lot of hard work.
 There's no easy way out.
 If only getting a manicure really worked!

 As a mother who raised three children to adulthood, I know that compassion isn't always "nice."
 There were times when I had to discipline my children.
 I did this painful work because it was the most compassionate thing I could do for my kids.
 I wanted them to grow up to be responsible, happy adults.

-Self-Compassion in the Long Term
+Self-Compassion for the Long Term

 Mature self-compassion requires long-term thinking.
 What can you do today to solve your problems so they aren't still causing you suffering in the future?
 Buying yourself a gift might make you feel better today, but what about tomorrow?